IrieBee/fem-huddle-landing-page/README.md

 ### What I learned

-* Use Ionic for social media icons.
+* Ionic for social media icons.
-*
+* Position: absolute for social media icons.
+* Background-size.
+For desktop used cover, for mobile - contain.

 ## Links